 In plain English: the survival function defines the probability the death event has not occured yet at time \(t\), or equivalently, the probability of surviving past time \(t\).
 Note the following properties of the survival function:

 - \(0 \le S(t) \le 1\)

 - \(F_T(t) = 1 - S(t)\), where \(F_T(t)\) is the CDF of \(T\), which implies

 - \(S(t)\) is a non-increasing function of \(t\).

-We are also interested in the probability of dying in the next instant, given we haven’t expired yet.
+We are also interested in the probability of the death event occurring at time \(t\), given that the death event has not occurred until time \(t\).
 Mathematically, that is:

 This quantity goes to 0 as \(\delta t\) shrinks, so we divide this by the interval \(\delta t\) (like we might do in calculus).
 This defines the hazard function at time \(t\), \(\lambda(t)\):

 It can be shown with quite elementary probability that this is equal to: